secretstartups/handbook/demand-generation/reporting/index.html.md

 {: #dashboard-metrics}
 <!-- DO NOT CHANGE THIS ANCHOR -->

 - **Inquiries**: Form fills on the campaign landing page + form fills tagged with the campaign utms anywhere on our marketing site.
+The Inquiry numbers are based on touchpoints, and deduplicated by email address in the topline metrics view.
+The pivot table view is not deduplicated and will show all touchpoints.
 - **MQL**: Campaign inquiries that have MQL'ed (MQL date  is not blank).
 Estimated Free Trial Paid MQLs are also included.
 - **SDR Accepted**: Number of campaign inquiries worked by the SDRs.
 - **New Inquiries**: Number of new emails created from campaign inquiries.